 Related Article – 20 Ways To Boost Your Confidence

 11. Work towards your ultimate dreams – If you could achieve one thing in life, what would it be?
 Do you want to travel the world, start your own business, be your own boss and work from home, lose weight so you can feel confident again, volunteer for a good cause, start your dream career, or learn how to invest your money?
 Whats holding you back?
-Don’t say you will start tomorrow.

 Everything you want is on the other side of fear.
-Put in the work, learn about the topic, read books and expand your knowledge, network with others in the industry/people who have done it before and set out the exact steps you will take to achieve it.
+Put in the work, learn about the topic, read books and expand your knowledge, network with others in the industry/people who have done it before and set out the exact steps you need to take to achieve it.
 “Great things never come from comfort zones”.